theitdaily/theitdaily/README.md

 <h1 align="center"> Hello, World!
 I'm Mikhail ✌️ </h1>

 Full-Stack Web Developer with 5+ years of experience building web applications and business systems.
-Specialized in backend development (PHP, Laravel, MySQL), designing scalable architectures, optimizing performance, and delivering end-to-end solutions.
+Specialized in backend development using PHP (Laravel) and MySQL, with hands-on experience in REST APIs, database design, and scalable system architecture.
+Comfortable contributing across the stack when needed, including frontend tasks.

+Designed and developed a multi-tenant HRM platform from scratch (~2000 users) with complex RBAC, integrations, and automated workflows.
+Reduced critical response time from seconds to ~10 ms by identifying and resolving a performance bottleneck through caching, SQL optimization, and architectural improvements.

 ###

 <p align="center">
   <a href="https://t.me/id65536"><img src="https://img.shields.io/badge/Telegram-273254?style=for-the-badge&logo=Telegram"></a>